srid/fsharp-wasm-static-demo/README.md

 Do a full build,

 ```
-dotnet publish -c Release -r linux-x64 --self-contained
+dotnet publish -c Release -r linux-x64 --self-contained -o out
 ```

-Serve the `.\src\GitHubUser\bin\Release\net5.0\publish\wwwroot\` directory statically.
+Serve the `out/wwwroot` directory statically.
 It would be a SPA app with no backend.